bocchilorenzo/xradio/README.md

 A cross-platform radio desktop app for Windows 10+, Linux and macOS.

 ## Requirements
 - NodeJS (any reasonably recent version should do).
-It's required for the extension to work (the dns lookup required by the radio api)
+It's required for the extension to work (the dns lookup required by the radio API)
+- on Linux, appindicator is needed to make Neutralino work correctly

 ## To-do
 - add neutralino storage instead of browser localstorage (https://stackoverflow.com/questions/65095952/neutralinojs-storage)